SAP/ui5-tooling/docs/pages/Configuration.md

         otherKey: otherValue
     ```

-Custom configuration that is ignored by UI5 Tooling.
+Custom configuration that is ignored by UI5 CLI.
 This can be used to store UI5 specific configuration for third-party tools.

 The "customConfiguration" value must be an object.